Stuffed Shells Recipe (VIDEO)

 - To Refrigerate: Assemble, cover with foil and refrigerate unbaked shells for 1-2 days then bake as directed, adding 5 minutes to the bake time if baking a chilled casserole.
 You can also refrigerate a fully cooked and cooled lasagna.

-- Reheating: Warm portions in the microwave or oven until roll-ups are heated through and cheese is melted.
+- Reheating: Warm portions in the microwave or oven until shells are heated through and cheese is melted.

 Microwaving Tip: To retain moisture, add a drizzle of water over your food.
 To prevent splatter, we highly recommend using a plate cover.